obfuscated-D/EnderXY/BOM.md

 # ⚠️ This is not complete or correct, disregard until this warning message is gone

-# Components needed to build the EnderXY
+# Extra Components needed to build the EnderXY

         1 Ender-3 printer